circuitdao/docs/docs/technical-manual/announcer-registry.md

 The owner of an Announcer that has been approved by governance can register the Announcer with the Announcer Registry.
 A registered Announcer receives Rewards the next time Rewards are distributed.
 All registered Announcers receive the same amount of Rewards, irrespective of when they were registered.
 Announcers need to re-register after Rewards are distributed in order to be eligible for the next Reward distribution.

 Announcers are registered by prepending a target puzzle hash to the ```ANNOUNCER_REGISTRY``` list.
 The target puzzle hash is where the Announcer would like to receive their Rewards.
-The target puzzle hash can, but need not be, the Announcer's inner puzzle hash.
+The target puzzle hash can be, but need not be, the Announcer's inner puzzle hash.
 Using a different target puzzle hash allows data providers to separate private key management for the Announcer from custody arrangements used for Rewards.

 #### State changes